Loading...

 How To Install WordPress - WordPress Manual Installation Guide

 Looking for an easy way to install WordPress?
 We’ve got you covered.
-Follow this guide for a faster WordPress installation method: How To Install WordPress Guide.
+Follow this guide for a faster WordPress installation: How To Install WordPress Guide.

 Step 1: Download WordPress